ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/week10.md

 import React from 'react';

 export const EggList = (props) => {
   //1.
-Set a list of properties for eggs in an array const eggs = [
+Set a list with properties called eggs in an array[] const eggs = ["Lindt", "BlackChoco", "WhiteChoco"]
-    "Lindt",
-    "WhiteChoco",
-    "BlackChoco",
-  ]
+  //2.
+Loop through the prop.eggs to output an unorder list of the Easter eggs const propEggs = props.eggs;
+  return propEggs.reverse()

 };
-//2.
-Loop through props.eggs to output an unorder list of Easter eggs

 export const EasterEgg = (props) => {
   //3.
-Render the names in a <li></li> tag
+List item with property name, to render the name<li></html> tag const listedEastEgg = props.EasterEgg
   //4.
-Each EasterEgg will have a key prop with getElementById.Use the index of the array for now const name =
+Each EasterEgg needs a key prop with an unique getElementById return (<li key={listedEastEgg}>props.listedEastEgg</li>) };
-};
 ```